rkhullar/terraform-modules/aws/apigw/http-api/readme.md

 #### Notes
-By default, this module used jwt authorization.
+By default, this module uses jwt authorization.
 If the api is created with jwt auth enabled, and you need to disable the auth, then you'll run into this error message:

 `ConflictException: Cannot delete authorizer {name}, is referenced in route: $default`